 She died unmarried at her Winnipeg home, Suite 4 - St. Mary’s Court, on 11 July 1935.
-Following a well-attended tribute funearl service, she was buried in St. John’s Cemetery.
-The Winnipeg School Board observed a minute of silence in her honour on 13 August 1935.
+Following a well-attended funeral service, she was buried in the St. John’s Cathedral Cemetery.
+On 13 August 1935, the Winnipeg School Board observed a minute of silence in her honour.

 “86th birthday,” Winnipeg Tribune, 18 April 1929, page 3.

 “Beloved educationist is eighty-seven today,” Winnipeg Free Press, 18 April 1930, page 5.

 “Pioneer teachers recall early experiences when celebrating birthdays,” Winnipeg Tribune, 18 April 1933, page 6.